 - Use a clear, professional naming convention for your resume file, such as "FirstNameLastNameResume.pdf".

-By following these guidelines, your resume won’t only be visually appealing and easy to read but also compatible wITh the automated systems that many companies use to screen candidates.
+By following these guidelines, your resume won’t only be visually appealing and easy to read but also compatible with the automated systems that many companies use to screen candidates.

 Want to check how your current resume holds up?
 Let Enhancv’s resume checker be the judge.